ashishu007/elasticsearch-kibana/index.md

-## ElasticSearch and Kibana for IR
+## Elasticsearch and Kibana for IR

 ## Objectives